macsnoeren/python-p2p-network/README.md

     # OPTIONAL
     # If you need to override the NodeConection as well, you need to
-    # override this method as well!
+    # override this method!
 In this method, you can initiate
     # you own NodeConnection class.
     def create_new_connection(self, connection, id, host, port):
         return MyOwnNodeConnection(self, connection, id, host, port)